 1. Freight transportation

-Freight is the term used for goods being transported over long distances, through semi-trucks, ships, and trains.
-Such types of transport include shipping or line haul costs that can be calculated depending on the distance from the origin to the destination.
+Freight is the term used for long-distance shipping of goods, through semi-trucks, ships, and trains.
+Such types of long-distance shipping include shipping or line haul costs that can be calculated depending on the distance from the origin to the destination.

 In addition, the final expenditure includes actual operating costs, including pick-up, delivery, handling, billing, payment collection, and insurance costs.